Jerry Brudos: Fetishisms

 Brudos harbored a lifelong shoe and foot fetish; he later recollected his fascination for women's shoes and feet sourced from an incident when he, aged approximately five years, observed the teenage daughter of a family friend lying asleep on his bed, having been allowed to do so by Brudos's parents after she complained of feeling unwell.
 According to Brudos, he was "transfixed" by the sight of the girl's high-heeled shoes and attempted to pry them off her feet; the girl awoke and simply told him to leave the room.
 On another occasion at age five, Brudos discovered a pair of leather high-heeled shoes with a rhinestone-studded clasp while exploring a local junkyard.
 Brudos took these shoes home, then slipped them on his feet to show his mother.
 In response, Brudos's mother shrieked he was "wicked" and ordered him to remove the shoes and return them to the junkyard.
 Upon learning her son had secretly retained the footwear and that he frequently secretly wore them, Brudos's mother severely beat him before burning the shoes in his presence.

-Two years after this incident, Brudos attempted to steal the high-heeled shoes of his first grade teacher; when caught, Brudos confessed to his actions although when asked why, he claimed not to know why he had attempted to steal the footwear.
+Two years after this incident, Brudos attempted to steal the high-heeled shoes of his first grade teacher; when caught, Brudos confessed to his actions, although when asked why, he claimed not to know why he had attempted to steal the footwear.
 By the onset of puberty, Brudos had also developed a fetish for women's underwear and lingerie.
 According to Brudos, he was introduced to the practice of viewing, fondling and smelling female underwear by a neighborhood boy with several older sisters and with whom he occasionally sneaked into the girls' bedrooms to perform these acts, which invoked deep erotic feelings within him which he initially failed to understand.
-As a teenager, Brudos would steal underwear from female neighbors upon moments of opportunism, some of which he would later wear.
+As a teenager, Brudos would opportunistically steal underwear from female neighbors, some of which he would later wear.

 Puberty

 By the onset of puberty, Brudos had still not learned of the act of sexual intercourse, although he became obsessed with viewing a naked female peer; however, he was markedly shy around girls in his neighborhood and at school.
 Moreover, his height and severe acne further decreased his confidence in his ability to appeal to girls.
-By approximately 1953, Brudos — still oblivious to the act of intercourse — had begun to masturbate.
+By approximately 1953, Brudos—still oblivious to the act of intercourse—had begun to masturbate.
 He later claimed to fail to ejaculate during the act of masturbation as a teenager, although he frequently experienced wet dreams.
 Whenever his mother discovered semen stains on his bed sheet, he was punished and forced to wash his own sheets.